VFPC/VFPC/README.md

 **N.B.** Disabling automatic data loading (or choosing to load from a file) will only last until the plugin is unloaded (including when EuroScope is closed).
 When the plugin is next loaded, it will always attempt to load from the API.

 ## Disclaimer
-The plugin is currently in active development and you may encounter **unforseen bugs or other issues**.
+The plugin is currently in active development; you may encounter **unforseen bugs or other issues**.
 Please report them - we'll fix them as soon as we can.
 You run this plugin at your own risk - the developers are all volunteers and accept no liability for any problems encountered or damage to your system.

 ## Acknowledgements
 This plugin was originally created by **@DrFreas** and significantly expanded by **@hpeter2** and **@svengcz**. **@lennycolton** took over development in January 2021 and has rewritten almost all of the plugin's code.
 However, a few elements of the original code base (most notably, part of the UI) are still in use.